 Due to different culture and lifestyle, every tamu is unique, the goods, the people, and the smell.
 Tamu is also a fun place to sample local snacks, buy some fresh fruits and souvenirs and practice your haggling skill.

 Souvenirs is a global business.
 Why?
 Say, some souvenirs you buy in Thailand may be also available in the souvenir shops of Bali, Maldives and even your hometown!
 It will be quite awkward if your friends tell you that your “Sabah souvenirs” are sold in local shop too.
-Many souvenirs shops across the world seem to source the similar items from China or 3rd world wholesalers with custom-made label (e.g. adding the word “Sabah”).
+Many souvenirs shops across the world seem to source the similar items from Indonesia, China or 3rd world wholesalers with custom-made label (e.g. adding the word “Sabah”).

 Unfortunately, many Sabah souvenir shops sell such items.
 Anyway, if this is matter to you, you can always confirm with the sellers.
 I’m not saying that you shouldn’t buy non-Sabah products.
 If you like it very much and you don’t mind about its origin, of course it is perfectly ok to buy.